-\section{Group Schemes of Additive Type}
+\section{Group schemes of additive type}

-\begin{definition} A group scheme $G \in \Gr S$ is of additive type if there exists a closed embedding of $G$ into $\Ga^N$ for some set $N$, locally on $S$.
-We define $\Grp A$, resp. $\grp A$, to be the full subcategory of $\Gr A$, resp. $\gr A$, of group schemes of additive type. \end{definition}
+\begin{defn} A group scheme $G \in \Gr S$ is of additive type if there exists a closed embedding of $G$ into $\Ga^N$ for some set $N$, locally on $S$.
+We define $\Grp A$, resp. $\grp A$, to be the full subcategory of $\Gr A$, resp. $\gr A$, of group schemes of additive type. \end{defn}